 The pilot version of the “Weekly Tracking Tool”, developed by teams of students from Instituto Superior Técnico, Universidade de Lisboa, is available for testing by the student community.
 The platform allows users to organise academic information, including registration in curricular units, scheduling of exams, management of events and projects, organisation of tasks and deadlines, as well as tracking both planned and completed study hours.
-This pilot phase is open to student participation, allowing users to submit feedback to improve the tool.
+This pilot phase is open to student participation, allowing users to submit feedback to improve the tool upon registration.

 “What we did was take an unfinished project [started in 2018] that had the visual design, and add the necessary data, information, and features for the tool to function effectively”, explains Bernardo Sousa.
 “There is no other tool of this kind,” he notes.
 Still, he emphasises that “the first thing” to do will be to listen to the students after they use the tool, since “it is the responsibility of the team to improve whatever is necessary.”